akhealth/EIS-Modernization/pws/search.md

 #### 5.1 Project Management

-The contractor shall provide a Project Manager point of contact for the government’s program office for problem resolution, Program Management reporting in accordance with Program Management methodologies, and staffing requirements.
+The contractor shall provide a Project Manager point of contact for the Alaska product team for problem resolution, Program Management reporting in accordance with Program Management methodologies, and staffing requirements.
 Sprint plans will be developed collaboratively with the Product Owner and 18F.

-As per Agile Development requirements, the Contracting Officer’s Representative (COR) and contractor will be expected to work with the Product Owner (as determined by 18F and the State of Alaska), and an 18F Product Manager.
-Refer to Attachment 2, for Government Roles and Responsibilities.

 #### 5.2 Impact Reports (THIS WILL BE REVISED WITH ALASKA-SPECIFICS)

-The contractor shall be responsible for providing notification to the Alaska Product Manager and Contracting Officer when activities or issues outside of the contractor’s control, which directly impact the contractor’s performance.
+The contractor shall be responsible for providing notification to the Alaska product team when there are activities or issues outside of the contractor’s control, which directly impact the contractor’s performance.
 This notification shall be provided in writing or via email within 24 hours of the anticipated or known